Written ByJames Hesterfinancial JournalistUpdated on 03/02/2023

 Loss or damage to attached trailers

-This could pay your legal costs if you ever have to go to court because of an accident that wasn’t your fault.
+This is designed to pay your legal costs if you ever have to go to court because of an accident that wasn’t your fault.

 Goods in transit cover